Origins of the Chuquet Number Names

 Chuquet's manuscript was discovered by Aristide Marre in the late 1870s and published in 18802,6.
 In France, the 1948 General Conference on Weights and Measures deprecated the billion=109-system senses of the words billion through sextillion in favor of the billion=1012 system and this suggestion became official in 1961 throughout the French-speaking world (septillion and the higher number names were never part of the French language).
 France had finally2 switched back to the original version of the number names she had created.
 But the influence of the billion=109 system, primarily from the United States, was so great that by 1974, the Prime Minister of the U.K. announced that the billion=109 system was to be used for all official communications, effectively completing a transition that had long been taking place among the general population in English-speaking countries.

 Latin Number Names

-This table of Latin number names is adapted from an online Latin textbook16.
+This table of Latin number names is adapted from several sources (16, 26, 36, 37, 38, 39).
 They can be used to formulate a system of number names extending on the Chuquet names.
-The most consistent and well-researched such system is the Conway-Wechsler System from .
+It will be useful as a reference when considering the proposals of writers throughout the 1800's and 1900's.
+Of these, the most consistent and well-researched is the Conway-Wechsler system from (1995).